steve9000gi/sort/README.md

 Shift-click on a text item inside a box to remove it from that box and restore it to its former location in the list on the left.

-Save your work by clicking on the "Save Boxes" button, which brings up a standard file save dialog.
+Save your work by clicking on the "Save JSON" button, which brings up a standard file save dialog.
 The JSON output file that results is named SortedItems.json by default, but call it what you wish.
+Click on "Save Text" to get a text file version.

 These instructions can be displayed by clicking on the "Help" button.